 If you do not pay any payment due in relation to your booking by the appropriate date we, on behalf of the owner, are entitled to assume that you want to cancel your booking.
 In this case, your booking will be cancelled immediately and the provisions of s.6b will apply.
 You may also need to pay additional charges.

-There is no charge for debit or credit card payments, except those made using American Express.
-A charge of up to 1.99% for each payment applies to off-set American Express merchant fees.
 If your bank refuses to make your payment for any reason, we are entitled to make an administration charge of £31.

 Please note that we act as an agent and that other than any booking fee (which we may charge ourselves for the services we provide in administering your booking) all charges (including cancellation charges) and refunds are made for and on behalf of the owner or the service provider as appropriate.